SAMMISolutions/docs/doc_posts/_commands-misc/deck-change-status.md

 ---
-title: HTTP Request
+title: Deck: Change Status
-num: 9
+num: 10
 ---

 Set a specific deck's status to enabled, disabled, or allow it to toggle between statuses.